Community Farming Project in Togo

 Volunteers may also help with land-management and packing of products for markets and clients.
 Here, you will be able to work with a variety of local organic products from ginger and teak wood to palm nuts and wine.

-During your placement, you will live with a host family based in Lomè.
-You will travel by taxi to work, which takes approximately 15 minutes, until you reach Noépe village, which is just 10 minutes away from the farm.
+During your placement, you will live with a host family based in Lomé.
+You will travel the half hour to the village of Noépe and the farm with the farm owner.

 You can join the Community Farming project in Togo for two or three weeks if you don't have time to join us for four weeks or more.
 You will gain a valuable cultural insight and work intensely within the local community.
 However, please be aware that you may not have the same impact as someone participating for a longer period.